Expanding contemporary art.

 673 Bourke St, Naarm, Melbourne

-One-on-One | AUG-DEC 2025
+ONE-ON-ONE | AUG-DEC 2025

 Whether you require a one-off session, have short-term projects, or need ongoing mentorship to develop your practice, we can help.